-For Tier II funds, Vanguard stipulates an additional 30-day frequent trading policy.
-This policy states that if you own one of Vanguard’s funds directly and decide to reduce or eliminate your allocation to that fund, you cannot go back into, or increase your allocation to, that same fund for 30 days.
+For Tier II funds, Vanguard stipulates an additional 30 calendar day frequent trading policy.
+This policy states that if you own one of Vanguard’s funds directly and decide to reduce or eliminate your allocation to that fund, you cannot go back into, or increase your allocation to, that same fund for 30 calendar days.

 Can I cancel or modify an investment change that I made?

-What other enhancements are coming with Daily Valuation?
+What other enhancements are available with Daily Valuation?

 - See daily price history

 - Invest future contributions in different funds or with different percentages from current balances